-Option Steps To let the oper- ator log on with a) Enter a unique ID for the operator. an Operator name: and a Password Note: Only enter 35 characters, so that the complete ID is seen in the Logon screen.
-Fassword.
-Note: Do not include characters such as apostrophes (') and slashes (/).b) Enter the password for the operator.
-Note: The password must contain a minimum of 4 charac- ters. c) Enter the password again in the Confirm: field below the Password: field.
-To let the oper- a) Enter or scan in the logon barcode for the operator. a logon barcode Note: The logon barcode must be unique and contain a minimum of 4 characters. b) Enter or scan in the logon barcode again in the Confirm field below the Logon - barcode: field.
-To let the oper- a) Enter a unique ID for the operator. an Operator name: and a Note: Do not include characters such as apostrophes (') and slashes (/).
+Option Steps To let the operator log on with an Operator name: and a a) Enter a unique ID for the operator.
+Note: Only enter 35 characters, so that the complete ID is seen in the Logon screen.
+Password: Note: Do not include characters such as apostrophes (') and slashes (/). b) Enter the password for the operator.
+Note: The password must contain a minimum of 4 characters. c) Enter the password again in the Confirm: field below the Password: field.
+To let the operator log on with a) Enter or scan in the logon barcode for the operator. a logon barcode Note: The logon barcode must be unique and contain a minimum of 4 characters. b) Enter or scan in the logon barcode again in the Confirm field below the Logon - barcode: field.
+To let the oper- a) Enter a unique ID for the operator. ator log on with an Operator name: and a Note: Do not include characters such as apostrophes (') and slashes (/).
 Password: or with a logon barcode Note: Only enter 35 characters, so that the complete ID is seen in the Logon screen. b) Enter the password for the operator.
-Note: The password must contain a minimum of 4 charac- ters. c) Enter or scan in the password again in the Confirm: field below the Password: field. d) Enter or scan in the logon barcode for the operator.
+Note: The password must contain a minimum of 4 characters. c) Enter or scan in the password again in the Confirm: field below the Password: field. d) Enter or scan in the logon barcode for the operator.
 Note: The logon barcode must be unique and contain a minimum of 4 characters. e) Enter or scan in the logon barcode again in the Confirm field below the Logon - barcode field.